directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

     }
 }
 ```

-Here the `DirectusServiceProvider` registers a singleton instance of Directus API, which can be accessed throughout the application using `app('directus')`.
+The `DirectusServiceProvider` registers a singleton instance of Directus API, which can be accessed throughout the application using `app('directus')`.
 The `HomeController` uses this instance to fetch global settings from the Directus backend and pass them to the view.

-Now create a `home.blade.php` file in `resources/views` directory and add the following code to render the global metadata settings:
+Create a `home.blade.php` file in the `resources/views` directory and add the following code to render the global metadata settings:

 ```html
 <!DOCTYPE html>